statement and bio

 Her work has been exhibited nationally in solo, group, and juried exhibitions, and presented at major art fairs including the Seattle Art Fair with multiple galleries.
 Kyong’s work is held in public collections including the Boise Art Museum, the Jundt Art Museum, and Paine Field Airport, and has been recognized with awards such as the Juror’s Award from the Boise Art Museum Triennial.

-Working primarily in wood, Kyong creates layered, geometric compositions that emphasize depth, light, and material presence.
+Working primarily in wood, Kyong creates layered, geometric compositions that emphasize space, light, and connections.
 Through a process that balances precision with intuition, her work invites contemplation and offers moments of calm and reflection.
 Positioned between sculpture, architecture, and design, her practice reflects a belief in art’s ability to foster connection and provide hope in contemporary life.

 Kyong holds an MFA from the University of Idaho and a BFA from the University of Minnesota.
 She is represented by The Art Spirit Gallery and SlipStitch Studio.